mjbradvica/MediatorBuddy/README.md

 The MediatorBuddy base controller takes care of the normal boring boilerplate you need for each action.

-- Validates the request using the [built in validators](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0).
+- Validates the request using the [built-in validators](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0).
 - Wraps every operation in a try/catch for exceptions.
 - Sends the request down the MediatR pipeline to be executed.
 - Handles the response object accordingly.

-The biggest benefit of MediatorBuddy is turning your presentation layer into a thin, already tested shield over your application.
+The biggest benefit of MediatorBuddy is turning your presentation layer into a thin, already-tested shield over your application.

 Have your controller or page if using Razor pages inherit from the appropriate base class.
 Pass the "IMediator" interface to the base class.